Njinx/computer2phone/README.md

   2. python-magic
   3. pushbullet.py

-Then you'll need to edit the "api-key.txt" file and paste your API key in making sure there aren't any line breaks, tabs, or spaces.
+Then you'll need to create the "api-key.txt" file and paste your API key in making sure there aren't any line breaks, tabs, or spaces.
 You then should be able to run the python file.